lelandrichardson/lelandrichardson.github.io/src/content/compose-from-first-principles/index.md

   }

   private fun <T> cache(update: Boolean, factory: () -> T): T {
+    // if we are asked to update the value, or if it is the first time
+    // the cache is consulted, we need to execute the factory, and save
+    // the result
     return if (inserting || update) factory().also { set(it) }
-    else get() as T
+    // otherwise, just return the value in the cache else get() as T
   }

   override fun <T> Composer.memo(vararg inputs: Any?, factory: () -> T): T {
     var valid = true
-    for (input in inputs) {
+    // we need to make sure we check every input, every time. no short-circuiting. for (input in inputs) {
-      valid = !changed(input) && valid
+      // it is not valid if any of the inputs have changed from last time valid = !changed(input) && valid
     }
     return cache(!valid) { factory() }